FantomeKill/FantomeKill/README.md

 🇨🇦 I'm a French Canadian student in Software Engineering.
 -----------------------------------

-I've been learning to code for a long time i started around 7 or 8 years old

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [FantomeKill#7003](https://discord.com/users/517814115528474644)
 * 🚀  I'm currently working on [@Redserv-Network](http://github.com/redserv-network)